databrickslabs/remorph/docs/pluggable_transpilers/transpilers.md

     <key 1>: <value 1> # can be pretty much anything
 ```

-Installing a transpiler is the responsibility of its transpiler.
-Databricks `remorph` installs 2 transpilers: _RCT_ (Remorph Community Transpiler) and _Morpheus_, its advanced transpiler.
+Databricks `remorph` installs the 2 transpilers it provides: _RCT_ (Remorph Community Transpiler) and _Morpheus_, its advanced transpiler.
+Installing 3rd party transpilers is the responsibility of their provider.

 When `remorph` is configured, it scans the `remorph-transpilers` directory, and collects available source dialects and corresponding transpilers, such that the user can configure them as wished.